 A Letter From The CEO

-In 1900, Leopold Stickley and his younger brother John George Stickley began manufacturing furniture in Fayetteville, NY.
+In 1900, Leopold Stickley and his younger brother John George Stickley began manufacturing furniture in Fayetteville, New York.
 Alfred’s father, E. J. Audi, eventually became L. & J.G.
 Stickley’s largest distributor.
 He admired what Stickley furniture represented in quality construction, finish, and enduring value.

-That passion was shared with all Stickley dealers annually at Leopold’s birthday parties in Fayetteville, NY.
+That passion was shared with all Stickley dealers annually at Leopold’s birthday parties in Fayetteville.
 Alfred, who grew up sleeping in a Stickley bed, accompanied his father to one of these birthdays.
-He witnessed the incomparable construction of Stickley; and more importantly, the respect and admiration his father had for Leopold Stickley and his contributions to the American home furnishings scene.
+He witnessed the incomparable construction of Stickley and, more importantly, the respect and admiration his father had for Leopold Stickley and his contributions to the American home furnishings scene.